wsaults/LoveCraft/README.md

 3. The application will repeat this process until 6pm or until the application is terminated.

 ![](images/messageExample.png?raw=true)
+Note: If the application is ran after 6pm then it will continue to send messages until 6pm the next day.

 ## Edit the script
 Right click the hp-start script and choose Open With > Script Editor